srl3630/FGSM_Defense/README.md

 A convolutional autoencoder containing an encoder (to compress the image into a latent space) and a decoder (to reconstruct the image).
 It is trained on clean images, teaching it to project noisy/adversarial images back to a clean state.

 #### Defense C: U-Net Autoencoder
 An autoencoder featuring skip connections between the encoding and decoding layers.
 These connections help preserve high-resolution details that a standard bottleneck autoencoder might lose, theoretically providing a much cleaner reconstruction.
 This is especially important given the nature of an FGSM attack, which exploits subtle perturbations to induce a misclassification.
-Since these attacks often hide in the fine textures of the image, the skip connections provide a 'spatial anchor' that prevents the autoencoder from inadvertently discarding the aspects of the image that aid in classification while attempting to filter out the sabotage.
+Since these attacks often hide in the fine textures of the image, the skip connections provide an anchor that prevents the autoencoder from inadvertently discarding the aspects of the image that aid in classification while attempting to filter out the sabotage.
+The U-Net also attempts to only predict the noise in the image and subtract it instead of attempting to predict the entire clean image.

 ---